andrsd/figura/docs/tutorials/bottle.rst

 2. To build the body, we will need to define the bottom face first.

-   The following code will create three ``segments`` - two straight and one curved side.
+   The following code will create three ``edges`` - two straight and one curved side.

    .. code::